For the safety of patients and staff, El Rio has enacted the following policies for patients and visitors to El Rio over

 El Rio Health locations that are open on Saturdays from 8am – 4pm:

-Southeast, Congress, Cherrybell, Northwest and Southwest Dental are open with normal hours (Mon-Fri 7am-6pm).
-St. Elizabeth’s Dental remains closed.
+Southeast, Congress, Cherrybell, Northwest, Southwest and St. Elizabeth’s Dental are open with normal business hours.

 If you have an appointment scheduled:

 Please bring and wear a mask or other face covering (bandana, etc.) for your visit.
 Also, please limit your visit to our health centers to yourself if possible.
 We also want to remind our patients to practice social distancing when at our health centers.
 Please keep a 6 foot distance from others whenever possible.

 Telehealth & Telephone Visits: